Essomia/geojuji/docs/applications.md

 ### Configuration

-To ensure to have the same configurations installed between working stations, we will link Visual Studio Code's configuration files into this repository and symlink the folder to let VSC use them again.
+To ensure to have the same configurations installed between working stations in case you can't sync your configuration, we will link Visual Studio Code's configuration files into this repository and symlink the folder to let VSC use them again.

 1. Copy all current configurations you could have to the repository: